dary1337/yuris_editor/README.md

 - Fixed the discrepancy between the light theme in applications and settings
 - Fixed the abrupt disappearance of the program when collapsing
 - For a light theme, opacity was increased
-- Added smooth animation of changing the application theme was added
+- Added smooth animation of changing the application theme

 # Version 1.4.3.4
 - Fixed the calculation of the weight of files in the temp folder